 A hybrid workplace can also have some of the physical characteristics of a flexible office

+space.
 Workers in a hybrid office can choose the area of the office that best suitsthe type

 of work they need to do at that moment, whether it’s focusing on a task in a quiet zone or